Fewer travelers head east – that’s why you should.

 Spend your final days with the Baltic Sea at Gdansk, formerly the predominantly German free city of Danzig.
-Walk along the old docks and remember the Solidarity movement that, led by Lech Walesa, resulted in the overthrow of communism first in Poland and then, arguably, across the rest of Europe.
+Walk along the old docks, or admire the city from a historic boat cruise, and remember the Solidarity movement that, led by Lech Walesa, resulted in the overthrow of communism first in Poland and then, arguably, across the rest of Europe.
 One of Poland’s most picturesque cities, a late night stroll through the old town and by the riverside will be a treasured memory.

 Poland’s biggest tourist draw, and for good reason.
 The medieval old square is haunting under the moonlight, as rows of horses and cart stand to attention, ready to take the next visitor for a ride.
 Outside the city you can venture deep under the earth to explore the Salt Mines, and make a painful, but necessary visit to the Auschwitz Museum.